-As an illustration, EDF was contracted to achieve energy efficiency at Dongfeng Peugeot Citroën Automobile facility in Wuhan by upgrading over 70,000 lighting points with smart LED lighting back in 2014.
+In the city of Wuhan, EDF was contracted to achieve energy efficiency at Dongfeng Peugeot Citroën Automobile facility by upgrading over 70,000 lighting points with smart LED lighting back in 2014.
+EDF Wuhan is also the partner of the Caidian Sino-French Eco-city development for urban energy.

 With regards to grid technology, EDF International Networks (EDF IN) has had a presence in Beijing since 2011.
 This Group's distribution subsidiary provides its expertise to support the management and performance of China’s electricity network.